l7mp/stunner/README.md

 *any* other pod.
 This will be enough to support WebRTC media, but will not allow clients to, e.g., [reach the Kubernetes DNS service](#threat-model).

-The below `NetworkPolicy` will then ensures that all access from any STUNner pod to any media server pod is allowed over any UDP port between 10000 and 20000, and all other network access from STUNner is denied.
+Assuming that the entire workload is deployed into the `default` namespace, the below `NetworkPolicy` will then ensures that all access from any STUNner pod to any media server pod is allowed over any UDP port between 10000 and 20000, and all other network access from STUNner is denied.

 ```yaml
 apiVersion: networking.k8s.io/v1